AverageUser1231/BonOS1.2/README.md

 Disclaimer

 This script is provided for educational and entertainment purposes only.
-By running BonOS 1.2, you acknowledge the following:
+By running BonOS 1.2 AND BonOS 1.2+, you acknowledge the following:

 Usage Risk: Certain options (e.g., Shutdown and Restart) will immediately turn off or restart your computer without saving any open work.
 Use these features responsibly.